Lung Transplant

 Chronic Obstructive Pulmonary Disease (COPD)

-Consists of two diseases: chronic bronchitis and emphysema which causes less air to flow in and out of the lungs.
+Consists of two diseases, chronic bronchitis and emphysema, both of which cause less air to flow in and out of the lungs.

 Interstitial Lung Disease (ILD)